CatherineYCChen/ICME_Computing_Refresher_2025/programmingCourses.md

 Earn at least 6 credits from the below list.
 CME213, CME323, CS246, and CS315B are recommended.
 Courses must be taken for a letter grade.

 This is current for the incoming 2024-2025 year, but ALWAYS check the bulletin or message the ICME student support team for further questions.
-* CME212 - Advanced Software Development for Scientists and Engineers
+* CME 212: Advanced Software Development for Scientists and Engineers
 * CME 213: Introduction to parallel computing using MPI, OpenMP, and CUDA
 * CME 323: Distributed Algorithms and Optimization
 * CS 149: Parallel Computing